ibm-cloud-docs/vpc/veeam-agent.md

 The [Veeam Agent for Linux](https://www.veeam.com/products/physical/linux-backup-recovery.html){: external} is supported on Linux&reg; operating systems.
 Supported distributions include CentOS, RHEL, Ubuntu, and Debian.
 Similarly, the [Veeam Agent for Windows](https://www.veeam.com/products/physical/windows-backup-recovery.html){: external} is available for use on Windows instances for {{site.data.keyword.vpc_short}}.
 {: shortdesc}

- The Veeam Agent is not supported for LinuxONE (s390x processor architecture).
+[Deprecated]{: tag-deprecated} The Veeam Agent is not supported for LinuxONE (s390x processor architecture).
 {: note}

 The following example provides information on installing, configuring, and operating the Linux Agent on a virtual server instance that is provisioned with CentOS.
 Similar instructions apply to the other operating system types, although you need to replace any OS-specific commands.
 The example provides instructions for completing a volume backup and restoration.
 If you prefer to do a file and folder backup and restoration operations, you use a similar procedure.
 The wanted restore point is mounted, and the wanted backup files are copied to the virtual server instance.